 Each year a few surgical residents elect to spend two years dedicated to scholarly activities and obtaining additional research training.
 Many residents also elect to obtain an additional degree at Temple during this two-year period.
 Residents have recently obtained a Masters in Translational Sciences, a Masters of Public Health, Masters of Health Administration, and a Masters in Entrepreneurship; residents are also now enrolled in new Masters of Science in Education in Professional Health Education program.

 All residents are expected to engage in scholarly activity during their residency.
 Residents who take two years to focus on professional development also work with a research mentor who guides the resident to become an independent investigator.
 These residents are expected to present at multiple regional and national meetings and to graduate with multiple publications.

-The Department of Surgery has dedicated research administrators who, engage and guide residents in identifying research mentors as well as assist with the development, funding and execution of research proposals.
-Support for data management and analysis is available through the Temple Clinical Research Institute.
+The Department of Surgery has dedicated research administrators who assist with the development, funding and execution of research proposals.
+Statistical support for advanced analysis is also provided.

 Basic Science Research Opportunities

 General surgery residents participate in basic science research projects in a variety of departments within Temple University.
 Below is a list of some of the research centers at Temple where surgery residents have worked.

 Center for Metabolic Disease Research Program (CMDR): CMDR is designed to conduct basic science and clinical relevant research to identify the cause-effect relationship between novel therapeutic targets and the pathogenesis of metabolic diseases and vascular pathologies associated with metabolic diseases.
 Residents have worked with Dr. Dr. Xiao-feng Yang and Dr. Eric Choi in the division of vascular surgery on signaling molecules in angiogenesis.